Make Care Visible

 Step Three: Invite

-Before or after you share what you make, invite one other person to make care visible in their neighborhood too.
+Before or after you share what you make, invite one other person (perhaps an artist friend you know?) to make care visible in their neighborhood too.

 - Send them a picture.